From late-night ghost stories to sharing secrets that would win us friends for life, some…

-Children hit growth spurts when it seems that none of the clothing they have fits any longer.
+Children hit growth spurts and it will suddenly feel as if none of their clothes fit them anymore.
 If you are lucky enough to have multiple children, pass out-grown clothes down to younger siblings.
 Remember that younger siblings may resent getting all the hand-me-downs.
 Therefore, if you can afford to, make sure to buy some new items for younger siblings from time to time.

-Either have a yard sale or find a local consignment shop.
+Either sell clothes online or find a local consignment shop.
 Consignment stores generally only accept items that look new.
 Moreover, of course, the shop may be unable to sell your items.
-Additionally, you can sell children’s clothing on EBay or various internet sites specifically designed for buying and selling gently used items.
+Additionally, you can sell children’s clothing on eBay or various internet sites specifically designed for buying and selling gently used items.

-Charities and organizations such as domestic violence shelters and churches always need clothing for those they serve.
-Additionally, passing your children’s gently used clothing to those in need teaches your children the importance of helping others.
+Charities and organisations such as domestic violence shelters and churches always need clothing for those they serve.
+Additionally, passing your children’s gently used clothing to those in need teaches your children the importance of helping others

 If you decide to throw out unusable clothing, consider recycling parts for other projects.

-Clearing out the wardrobe and deciding what to do with outgrown clothes does not need to be a dreaded task.
-With some planning and preparation, those clothing items your children can no longer wear can be repurposed or given to someone else consistently enough that your will have sufficient storage space for the clothing they can wear.
+Clearing out children’s clothes and deciding what to do with outgrown items does not need to be a dreaded task.
+With some planning and preparation, those clothing items your children no longer wear can be re-purposed or given to someone else consistently enough that your will have sufficient storage space for the clothing they can wear.